luna/luna-book/constructors.md

 ```
 ![](inline_pattern.png)

 You need to be careful with this construction though!
-It assumes that you have picked the right constructor and mismatch will result in a runtime error.
+It assumes that you have picked the right constructor and a mismatch will result in a runtime error.
 As a rule of thumb, you should use this form of pattern matching only on classes that have one constructor (thus making sure there is no possibility for an error).

 ## Case expression

 The case expression is the most general way to handle pattern matching.
 It is also generally the safest and when in doubt you should always resort to this form of pattern matching.
-It is also the only primitive conditional construction in Luna – every other conditional is built in terms of `case`.
-It's a mechanism allowing to discover which particular constructor was used to create a given object and to return a different value for each of the possibilities.
+It's a mechanism allowing to discover which particular constructor was used to create a given object and to provide a different value for each of the possibilities.

 Let's get back to the `Shape` example once again.
 Suppose we have facilities for rendering circles and rectangles and we need to render general `Shape`s.
 This can be accomplished with a simple case expression:

 ```
 def render shape:
     case shape of
-        Circle c r: renderCircle c r
+        Circle c r: drawCircle c r
-        Rectangle tl br: renderRectangle tl br
+        Rectangle tl br: drawRectangle tl br
 ```

 The structure is pretty straightforward: first, between the `case ... of` we need to provide the object which identity we need to discover and then we provide a series of clauses, each providing a return value to use in the case of the particular constructor.